 Rose Garden setting for Trump's second state dinner

-President Donald Trump and first lady Melania Trump are hosting Morrison for a state visit on Friday, including a pomp-filled arrival ceremony on the South Lawn and meetings with Trump and his staff, capped by an opulent state dinner beneath the stars in the Rose Garden, just outside the Oval Office.
+President Donald Trump and first lady Melania Trump are hosting Morrison for a state visit on Friday.
+There will be a pomp-filled arrival ceremony on the South Lawn and meetings with Trump and his staff, capped by an opulent state dinner beneath the stars in the Rose Garden, just outside the Oval Office.

 Australian pro golfer Greg Norman, a friend of Trump's, told The Associated Press in a text message that he'll be among the guests.